The thought of medical school can be daunting, however Aston University and Aston Medical School will support you in many different ways.

 What kind of support can I expect to receive at Aston Medical School?

-As a well-established university with students from all over the world we have a wealth of experience in providing our students with all the support they need, pastorally and academically.
+As a well-established University we have a wealth of experience in providing our students with all the support they need, pastorally and academically.
 Before you arrive you will be sent all the information you need to prepare you for your first days at Aston.
 The induction week will be your very first week of Year 1.
 It will involve meeting your fellow medical students and staff from Aston Medical School and finding out everything you need to know about being a student at Aston:

 - The campus